Diplomats: Progress made in Vienna at Iran nuclear talks

-VIENNA (AP) — Top diplomats said Sunday further progress had been made at talks between Iran and global powers to try to negotiate and restore a landmark 2015 agreement to contain Iranian nuclear development that was later abandoned by the Trump administration.
-They said that it was now up to the governments involved in the negotiations to make political decisions.
+VIENNA (AP) — Top diplomats said Sunday further progress had been made at talks between Iran and global powers to try to restore a landmark 2015 agreement to contain Iranian nuclear development that was abandoned by the Trump administration.
+They said it was now up to the governments involved in the negotiations to make political decisions.

 It was the first official meeting since Iran’s hard-line judiciary chief won a landslide victory in the country’s presidential election last week.